harbour/core/harbour/contrib/hbmysql/readme.txt

 This set of files gives you a mean to access a MySQL server, I've developed and tested them on a OS/2 platform, In their present state MySQL classes are made up of these files:

-mysql.c     :  low level wrapper around MySQL client API.
-It requires libmysqlclient.a library mysql.ch    :  clipper level defines of MySQL types tmysql.prg  :  MySQL access classes test.prg    :  a little test program which wont work for you :-) since it uses a .dbf file not
+mysql.c     :  low level wrapper around MySQL client API. mysql.ch    :  clipper level defines of MySQL types tmysql.prg  :  MySQL access classes test.prg    :  a little test program which wont work for you :-) since it uses a .dbf file not